webzakimbo/bcome-read-the-docs/docs/source/registry/overview.rst

 .. note::

-  The Registry is designed for reusability, and so you may associate the same tasks with different nodes, DRY'ing up your code.
+  The Registry is designed for reusability so that you may associate the same tasks with different nodes, DRY'ing up your code.

   Have a look also at the :doc:`../metadata/metadata-framework`.
 By associating context-specific data to your nodes, the same Registry task re-used becomes way more powerful.